 JEFF & AUNT B (-WARE): Of Jeff that is… There are plenty of siblings out there that would argue that the saying ‘Family is Thicker than Blood’ is just not true, and these two kittens are proof.
 Jeff, as adorable and hilarious as he can be, becomes the devil himself when around his sister Aunt B, taunting her like some brothers do.
 Aunt B with all her wisdom and maturity of an old soul obviously cannot be bothered by his silly behavior.
 She knows who she is and stays strong with the love of her human parents.

-HONORABLE HARPER: Harper was adopted by her human parents while a student at Gonzaga University.
+HONORABLE HARPER: Harper was adopted by her human best friend while a student at Gonzaga University in Spokane, WA.
 If the university had not already another established mascot dog, Harper would have been the perfect choice.
 She befriended everyone she knew and was considered a well-loved and honorable student herself recognized on campus.
-After graduation she joined her soon to be married human parents to live the rest of her life in Portland, OR.
+After graduation she joined her soon to be married human parent(s) to live the rest of her life in Portland, OR.
 Parks were her roaming playgrounds and she never left home without her favorite hedgehog toy.
 In her final hours she was visited by friends and family at the park of her parents’ wedding.
 It was a beautiful send off for such a beloved pet who will be greatly missed but never forgotten.

 JAYLAH & JINJI (“Lady and the Tramp”): Jaylah and Jinji are two rescue kitties who live just north of the US border in Canada.
 Two more differently-natured cats you will ever meet.
 They are the yin-and-yang of kitties.
 Jaylah is a quiet, reserved Ragdoll girl, whose almost silent meows sound like they come from long ago and far away.
 Her catwalk would look elegant on any runway.
 Jinji is a four-years-younger former street boy, picked up as an escapee from a cat hoarding house.
 He plays rough-and-tumble, and his vocalizations sound like those of a small Velociraptor on the hunt.
 He is a furry wrecking ball who prowls the house with the swagger of a street punk.
 Both cats love their human family.
 Jaylah is a nose kisser.
 Jinji is a hugger.
 Each is hilarious, in their own way.
 Because Jaylah is scared of Jinji, this portrait is pretty much the only way to get a picture of them together!”